Tax

 Contents

+The Furnished Holiday Letting (FHL) regime provides valuable tax relief for property owners who let out furnished properties as short-term holiday accommodation.
 This also extends to farm tourism ventures as many agricultural businesses diversified to maintain their core trade and offer cottages as holiday accommodation with additional services such as farm tours, catering, bike hire and trekking.

-This regime has offered numerous tax advantages, making it an attractive route for UK landlords.
-However, with the 2024 Budget announcing the abolition of the FHL regime from April 2025, this creates a change in dynamic.
-This article provides an overview of the existing FHL regime, the implications of its abolition, and the actions property owners should consider taking.
+This regime has offered numerous tax advantages, making it an attractive route for UK property owners.
+However, the March 2024 Budget announced the abolition of the FHL regime from April 2025, creating a change in dynamic.
+Until now, the then Government had not provided any further details on the changes leading to uncertainty and if a new Government would proceed with the proposed abolition if elected.

 Existing FHL Regime and Tax Advantages